frontdevde/playground/README.md

-A playground repo to test/evaluate new frameworks/technologies
+A playground repo to test/evaluate frameworks/technologies

-Warning: Should not be used in production.
-Code is meant for prototype purposes only.
-Code does not cross-reference every OS repo used.
+Note: The code in this repo should not be used in production.
+It is meant for prototype purposes ONLY.
+For that reason it might not necessarily meet code quality standards and/or best practices.
+Also code does not cross-reference 3rd party code used.